For information on Prisma Health’s COVID-19 vaccine distribution, sites and news, visit: https://prismahealth.org/coronavirus/covid-19-vaccine

 Is the vaccine safe for someone who is pregnant or breastfeeding?

 If you are pregnant or breastfeeding, you should speak with your primary care provider before taking the vaccine.
-At this time, no clinical trial data exists for those that are pregnant or breastfeeding.

 Yes.
 Only individuals with severe anaphylactic allergic reactions should hold off on receiving the vaccine as we learn more.